Observations of [O I] emission in Comets C/2014 Q2 (Lovejoy) and C/2007 N3 (Lulin): Possible Influence of Solar Activity on Oxygen Line Ratios: Introduction

 This qualitative method of determining the dominant parent molecule has been well-established, but in recent years it has been suggested that the oxygen line ratio could also be used quantitatively to infer a relative abundance of CO$_2$ to H$_2$O \citep{mckay2012forbidden,mckay2013observations,mckay2015evolution,mckay2016co,decock2013forbidden}.
 However, this is only valid if the photochemistry governing [\ion{O}{1}] release is well understood.
 Despite attempts to develop and constrain [\ion{O}{1}] release rates in the laboratory, using these rates often produces discrepancies with direct measurements of CO$_2$ abundances from spacecraft, and empirical release rates determined in conjunction with these space-based measurements are often able to more accurately reproduce the directly measured $\frac{CO_2}{H_2O}$ ratio \citep{mckay2012forbidden,mckay2013observations,mckay2015evolution,mckay2016co}.
-However, empirical release rates (such as those developed by \cite{mckay2015evolution}) only succeed at reproducing these direct measurements for some comets and not others \citep[e.g.,][]{mckay2020establishing,hall2021using}.
+However, empirical release rates only succeed at reproducing these direct measurements for some comets and not others.
+There was some success using the empirical release rates developed by \cite{mckay2015evolution} to reproduce direct measurements of comets C/2009 P1 (Garradd) and C/2012 K1 (PanSTARRS) \citep{mckay2015evolution,mckay2016co}.
+In more recent work, though, this same model did not successfully reproduce measurements of comets C/2013 US10 (Catalina) and C/2013 X1 (PanSTARRS) \citep{mckay2020establishing,hall2021using}.

-One potential factor that could be contributing to the discrepancies between theoretical and empirical release rates and their accuracy is the level of solar activity at the time of observation.
+One notable difference between these sets of observations was the solar cycle phase at the time of observation.
+Garradd and K1 PanSTARRS were observed during solar active periods, while Catalina and X1 PanSTARRS were observed during solar quiet periods.
+Therefore, it is possible that the solar cycle phase at the time of observation has some effect on release rate accuracy.
 The release of oxygen atoms into the coma is caused by photodissociation of the parent molecule by ultraviolet wavelengths of sunlight.
 The ultraviolet spectrum of the sun varies in spectral shape and intensity over the solar cycle.
 This variable behavior across a solar cycle could have an effect on the photochemistry of [\ion{O}{1}] release and may explain the discrepancies found between sets of release rates in the literature.